hashicorp/consul/README.md

 version called [Consul Enterprise](https://www.hashicorp.com/products/consul) is also available.

+**Please note**: We take Consul's security and our users' trust very seriously.
+If you believe you have found a security issue in Consul, please [responsibly disclose](https://www.hashicorp.com/security#vulnerability-reporting) by contacting us at security@hashicorp.com.

 ## Quick Start

 An extensive quick start is viewable on the Consul website: